MankowskiNick/pycast-game/README.md

 ### 1/xx
 +Fixed bugs
-+Changed system for loading levels, cutting reliance on LevelData.py and Map.py
++Changed system for loading levels, cutting reliance on LevelData.py and Map.py +Added hallway mapping to assist enemy pathfinding +Added HIRs mapping, creating a graph of the map to aid in pathfinding speed
 ### 1/19
 +Optimized LevelCreator.py
 +Added fullscreen support(fullscreen option in Render.py)